 The Employer will provide a 100% matching contribution on the first 5% of a participant's voluntary contributions based on a payroll period basis for participants who have completed either 180 days of uninterrupted service with the Employer or a year of eligibility service, whichever occurs first.
 As of the end of the Plan year, the Employer will provide a true up matching contribution based on the above percentages, voluntary contributions, and Eligible Compensation for the Plan year.
-The annual Eligible Compensation of each participant taken into account under the Plan is limited to the maximum amount permitted under Section 401(a)(17) of the Code.
-The annual Eligible Compensation limit for the Plan years ended December 31, 2017 and 2016 was \$270,000 and \$265,000, respectively.
+The annual Eligible Compensation of each participant taken into account under the Plan is limited to the maximum amount permitted under Section 401(a)(17) of the Internal Revenue Code (the "Code").
+The annual Eligible Compensation limit for the Plan years ended December 31, 2018 and 2017 was \$275,000 and \$270,000, respectively.